The Basics of Becoming a Child and Family Social Worker

 They counsel families through issues, such as poverty, unemployment, and mental health by helping clients get necessary benefits, such as food stamps, and find services, such as child care.
 They also protect children who are at risk of abuse or neglect.
 They may help locate foster families, organize adoptions, or bring families back together.

-Hurdles to Becoming Case Worker or Child and Family Social Worker?
+Hurdles to Becoming a Child and Family Social Worker?

 Click To Tweet!